 In the earlier example of hotel towel reuse, the researchers hoped to promote guest compliance by offering to donate a portion of the energy savings to a not-for-profit environmental protection organization.
 A “You do this for me, I’ll do that for you” proposition similar to my children’s bedtime routine.
 Interestingly, this incentive resulted in no additional degree of compliance with the request.
 However, when the researchers reversed the order of the incentive by stating that they had already donated a portion of the anticipated savings to the not-for-profit environmental protection organization, the degree of cooperation increased by 45%!

 What this means in a business context is that as sales professionals we should be focused on adding value to our customers at every interaction in advance of any ask.
-For example, instead of pinging your prospects with the all too familiar “Just checking in,” emails or phone calls, why not send them an article or business book you feel they’d enjoy? (i.e. the “just thinking of you” approach).
+For example, instead of pinging your prospects with the all too familiar “Just checking in,” emails or phone calls, why not send them a third-party article, study, or business book you feel they’d enjoy? (i.e. the “just thinking of you” approach).
 Or how about making an introduction to a like-minded customer or third-party expert that can help them in their role?
 There are dozens of things you can do to add value to that customer and build reciprocity, but the key is whatever you do, it has to be no strings attached.
 While you hope that one day the other party will reciprocate the favor (i.e. give you access to their business or ultimately make a purchase), your gesture needs to stand alone as a value-added experience whether they do or not.

 3. Deliver your message with conviction!